 Neoprene Booties: I prefer booties that cover the ankles available from surf shops, online or camping stores.
 Your feet will suffer the cold the most so these are a must.
 Reef boots won’t do the job – make sure you invest in a good pair that will reduce chill, chat to the experts!

 Gloves: Cycling gloves will help to keep your hands warm, reduce callouses, and prevent slipping along the paddle if it rains.
 Light weight full thermal gloves from hiking/ camping shops for those extra cold mornings.

 Tights: Quick dry full length tights.
-The same type that you would wear to the gym.
+The same type that you would wear to the gym should be adequate.

 Tops: It’s best to layer up.
-Believe it or not you will get warm and you will need to take something off.
+Believe it or not you will get warm and you may need to take something off.
 Long sleeve T-shirt/ thermal top or rashie and light weight waterproof or semi water proof wind jacket for wet days is best.

 Wetsuit: I’m not a fan of wearing them for flat water paddling as they can get too hot.
 If you really suffer the cold try to get a thin two piece suit (2mm) thick.
 As a two piece you can remove the top and tie around your waist if you start to burn up.